Peacemaker season 2: Marketing

 Cena debuted the first footage from the season during TNT Sports's Inside the NBA in May 2025.
 A teaser trailer was released soon after, featuring the song "Oh Lord" by Foxy Shazam.
 Discussion of the teaser focused on Peacemaker going on the run from A.R.G.U.S. for killing Rick Flag Jr. and how the series would explain the change in setting from the DCEU to the DCU.
 Michael Walsh at Nerdist highlighted the teaser's reveal of another version of Peacemaker who appears to be from an alternate universe within the DC Multiverse, questioning whether this is related to the change in continuity.
 Commentators had similar thoughts on another trailer that was released in theaters, attached to screenings of Superman.
 Gunn soon clarified that the different universes explored in the season are separate from how it addresses the change in setting from the DCEU to the DCU.
 He further clarified this throughout Peacemaker: The Official Podcast with James Gunn, highlighting specific aspects of each episode of the first season that were and were not canon in the DCU.

 Release

 The season premiered on HBO Max on August 21, 2025.

 Reception

+Metacritic, which uses a weighted average, assigned the season a score of 78 out of 100, based on 18 critics, indicating "generally favorable" reviews.
 Critics found the season to be better than the first, calling it "just as dark, brutal, and silly" but more grounded, character focused, and heartwarming, with praise for Cena's performance and the wider cast.